Indonesia says missing AirAsia plane could be at 'bottom of sea'

 A senior Indonesian civil aviation source told Reuters that authorities had the flight's radar data and were waiting for search and rescue teams to find debris before they started their investigation into the cause.

-Transport Minister Ignasius Jonan said the search was focussed on an area of 70 square nautical miles between the island of Belitung, off Sumatra, and Borneo island.
+Transport Minister Ignasius Jonan said the search was focused on an area of 70 square nautical miles between the island of Belitung, off Sumatra, and Borneo island.

 Air force spokesman Hadi Tjahjanto said searchers were checking a report of an oil slick off Belitung.
 They had picked up an emergency locator signal off the south of Borneo but no subsequent signal was found, he said.